Phthalocyanine for COVID-19: real-time meta analysis of 4 studies

 if mortality results are provided at 14 days and 28 days, the results at 28

-days are used.
+days have preference.
 Mortality alone is preferred over combined outcomes.

-Outcomes with zero events in both arms were not used (the next most serious
+Outcomes with zero events in both arms are not used, the next most serious

-populations with no mortality, a reduction in mortality with treatment is not
+with no mortality, a reduction in mortality with treatment is not possible,

-possible, however a reduction in hospitalization, for example, is still
+however a reduction in hospitalization, for example, is still valuable.

-Clinical outcome is considered more important than PCR testing status.
+Clinical outcomes are considered more important than viral test status.
 When

 basically all patients recover in both treatment and control groups,